tomassoltinsky/tomassoltinsky/README.md

 ### Čau čau!

-### I am currently a postdoctoral fellow at the Tata Institute of Fundamental Research, Mumbai, India
+### I am currently a postdoctoral fellow at the Tata Institute of Fundamental Research, Mumbai, India in the field of Astrophysics and Cosmology
 ### researching the period of time after the first ever stars and galaxies formed - Epoch of Reionization.
 For that I model the 21-cm signal based on cosmological simulations.

 <!--